Documentation

 Plug&Play

-For homologation approval, it is required that your app is plug and play.
+For homologation approval, your app must be plug-and-play.
 Those interested in your app should:

 • Be able to install and configure it using only the VTEX Admin panel.